HArt11/final-project/README.md

 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
 	* Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
 Allows the testing of features/code without editing of your own HTML/CSS.
 * [balsamiq Wireframes](https://balsamiq.com/wireframes/)
 	* This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
+Although this changed during the design.
 * [MS PAINT](https://support.microsoft.com/en-us/windows/get-microsoft-paint-a6b9578c-ed1c-5b09-0699-4ed8115f9aa9)
     * Used to edit some of the images present on the website, mainly those used in the navigation bar.
 * [Post CSS](https://postcss.org/)